Last Updated on 21 August 2024 by Cycloscope

 Praia do Bilene

-Praia do Bilene is one of the places we liked the most in our trip to Mozambique, for some reason it is not a very popular area for foreign tourists, despite a large number of resorts and houses for rent.
+Praia do Bilene is one of the places we liked the most on our trip to Mozambique, for some reason it is not a very popular area for foreign tourists, despite a large number of resorts and houses for rent.

-Praia do Bilene is located about 140 kilometers north of Maputo and is famous for its calm and crystal clear water lagoon, the Uembje Lagoon.
+Praia do Bilene is located about 140 kilometers north of Maputo and is famous for its calm and crystal-clear water lagoon, the Uembje Lagoon.
 We have written a specific article on Praia do Bilene.

 We absolutely advise visiting Praia do Bilene and hiking on the other side of the lagoon.
 We recommend staying in the area for at least 2 nights.
 We’ve been hosted in this beautiful resort on the beach.